Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Local equilibrium dynamics

-In this subsection we want to study the behavior of the one-dimensional distribution of the free Kawasaki dynamics for large times.
+In this subsection we want to study the behavior of the one-dimensional distribution of the infinite particle dynamics for large times.
 As mentioned above (\ref{Natal15}), the free Kawasaki dynamic leaves the Poissonian structure of the initial distribution unchanged and only the underlying intensity develops with time.
-Thus, the analysis of the large time asymptotic behavior reduces to the large time asymptotic of the intensity, cf.~Lemma~\ref{lemasympred}.
-In other words, we reduced the problem to a one particle problem where the intensity plays the role of the initial distribution.
-In the following remark we discuss which initial distributions are natural in this context.
+Thus, the analysis of the long time asymptotic behavior reduces to the long time asymptotic of the intensity, see Lemma~\ref{lemasympred} for details.
+In other words, we reduced the problem to a pseudo-one-particle problem where the intensity plays the role of the initial distribution.